sergeimolinari/IDOS-PPP/README.md

 - KEEP ON PRODUCING GRAPHS / PLOTS (possibly for a presentation)

+- Here are some cool visualization ideas using matplotlib and seaborn to effectively present your data:

+  1. Highlighting "Pessimistic" Values with High Range - Heatmap: Use a heatmap to visualize the range values.
+Highlight cells with values above a certain threshold using a color gradient that emphasizes higher ranges.
+This can help quickly identify countries with significant disparities.
+  1. Boxplots for Mean, Median, and Range - Boxplots: Create boxplots for each index (protection, provision, participation) to show the distribution of values across countries.
+Use different colors to represent mean, median, and range.
+This can help visualize the spread and central tendency of the data.
+  1. Growth Data Visualization - Heatmap with Color Coding: Use a heatmap to visualize growth data, with colors indicating growth levels.
+Use green for values above 1.1 (positive growth) and red for values below 0.9 (negative growth).
+This can help highlight countries with significant changes. - Line Plot with Highlights: Create a line plot for each country's growth over time, with markers or annotations to highlight years with significant changes (either above 1.1 or below 0.9).
+  1. Yearly Comparisons for Provision, Participation, and Protection - Bar Charts:
+     Create grouped bar charts for each year, showing the values of provision, participation, and protection for each country.
+This can help compare the performance of different countries across these indices for each year. - Radar
+     Charts: Use radar charts to visualize the performance of each country across the three indices for each year.
+This can provide a holistic view of how countries perform across multiple dimensions.
+  1. Correlations between Provision, Participation, and Protection - Scatter Plots with Regression Lines: Create scatter plots to visualize the relationship between provision and participation, and provision and protection.
+Add regression lines to highlight trends and correlations. - Pair Plots: Use seaborn's pairplot to create a matrix of scatter plots showing the relationships between all pairs of indices.
+     This can provide a comprehensive view of how different indices interact.
+  1. Best and Worst Countries for Each Indicator - Bar Charts for Extremes: Create bar charts that highlight the best and worst performing countries for each indicator.
+     Use contrasting colors to emphasize the top and bottom performers. - Ranking
+     Tables: Create tables or bar charts that rank countries based on their performance for each indicator.
+This can help quickly identify the best and worst performers.
+  1. Comparison between Yemen and Lebanon - Comparative Bar Chart: Create a bar chart comparing the values of key indices between Yemen and Lebanon.
+This can help highlight the differences and similarities between the two countries. - Side-by-Side Line Plots: Create line plots showing the trends of key indices over time for Yemen and Lebanon.
+This can help visualize how the two countries have evolved over the years.
+Additional Ideas: - Interactive Plots: If possible, use interactive plots (e.g., with Plotly) to allow users to explore the data dynamically.
+This can make the presentation more engaging and informative. - Geospatial Visualization: Use maps to visualize the performance of countries across different indices.
+This can provide a geographical context to the data.

 - MEETING ON 28/5 (brainstorming in order to narrow down 1/2 areas of interest for the paper) -> (significance, correlations, growth, …), VISUALIZATION (plots), pre-commit hooks.
 How revolutions changed indicators -> difference between years (RDD and DiD) ->